Museum Blog: Rediscovering an original Edward Burne-Jones drawing

 Our rediscovery of these drawings is particularly well timed.
 The RCM collection also boasts a celebrated portrait by Burne-Jones of Polish pianist and statesman Jan Paderewski.
 This painting is currently on loan to Tate Britain as part of a critically acclaimed exhibition of the artist’s work, which runs until 24 February 2019.

 We look forward to seeing Nahum’s catalogue in print, and are delighted to share news of our find with the wider community of Victorian scholars, art historians and admirers of Pre-Raphaelite art.
-Next year the RCM Museum is planning to celebrate the Magpie Madrigal Society design collection with a digital exhibition, so check our regularly for more information.
+Next year the RCM Museum is planning to celebrate the Magpie Madrigal Society design collection with a digital exhibition, so check our exhibitions page regularly for more information.

 If any researchers would like to make enquiries about the Burne-Jones drawings, more information on who to contact and how to request access can be found here.